danieledurante/nEM/Election-Data-Tutorial.md

 Performance comparison
 ----------------------

-Once the parameters have been estimated under the computational routines implemented above, we compare the maximization performance and the computational efficiency of the different algorithms, in order to reproduce the results in Table 1 of our paper: [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864\]](https://arxiv.org/abs/1705.03864).
+Once the parameters have been estimated under the computational routines implemented above, we compare the maximization performance and the computational efficiency of the different algorithms, in order to reproduce (and extend) the results in Table 1 of our paper: [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864\]](https://arxiv.org/abs/1705.03864).
 In particular, we consider the following quantities, computed for each run of every routine:

 **Maximization Performance**

 -   Number of runs with a drop in the log-likelihood sequence.
 -   Number of runs converging to values which are not the maximum log-likelihood.
 -   For the runs reaching a local mode, we also compute the quartiles of the difference between the log-likelihoods in the local modes and the maximum one.
+In the paper, only the median is discussed.

 **Computational Efficiency**

 -   Quartiles of the number of iterations for convergence, computed only for the runs reaching the maximum.
+In the paper, only the median is discussed.
 -   Averaged computational time for each run.

 Consistent with the above goal, let us create a function which computes the measures of performance from the output of the different algorithms.